Duarte de Meneses, 3rd Count of Viana: Tangier

 In 1463, Afonso V of Portugal decided to lead another expedition to Africa, this time to seize Tangier.
 Duarte de Menezes advised against the plan, urging greater reliance on the element of surprise.
-But the old veteran's advice was set aside, in large part on account of the jealous intrigues of his cousin, Pedro de Menezes, 3rd Count of Vila Real (then governor of Ceuta) who persuaded the king that Duarte merely sought to prevent anyone but himself from achieving glories in Africa.
+But the old veteran's advice was set aside, in large part on account of the jealous intrigues of his nephew, Pedro de Menezes, 3rd Count of Vila Real (then governor of Ceuta) who persuaded the king that Duarte merely sought to prevent anyone but himself from achieving glories in Africa.
 The expedition set out in November 1463, and met a disastrous storm, which sunk several ships and scattered the remainder.
 Duarte de Menezes, from his perch in Alcácer-Ceguer, caught sight of the king's sail and set out with some vessels to escort the remainder of the fleet safely to Ceuta.

 The king's council assembled, Afonso V insisted on the scheme to attack Tangier.
 He would send the captain of the fleet, Luíz Mendes de Vasconcelos, with a seaborne contingent to scale a relatively low stretch of wall on the seaward side of the citadel of Tangier, while he would himself lead an infantry column overland and blockade the city on the landward wide.
 Once again, Duarte de Menezes objected to the plan, once again he was overruled.
 The assault came to naught - bad weather and Tangier artillery kept the naval squad away, and the king, thinking the guns signalled success of the sea landing, attacked impetuously, before realizing his error.
 The king is said to have chided his companions for persuading him to ignore the counsel of Duarte de Menezes.

 King Afonso V returned to Ceuta, dispatching his brother, the Infante Ferdinand, with some troops to Duarte in Alcácer-Ceguer in December, while contemplating his next move.
 But without awaiting the king's instructions, and against the strenuous objections of Duarte de Menezes, in January 1464, the Infante Ferdinand decided to assault Tangier by himself.
 It failed.
 He tried again a week later, and it failed again, with great casualties.